 - Cancellation of any services or item must be done more than 60 days before the ceremony date to avoid cancellation penalties.
 Any cancellation at any time fee will be subject to the cancellation clause contained in our Terms and Conditions document.

-- When we are at within 30 days of your ceremony we will reach out to you as
+- When we are at least within 30 days of your ceremony we will reach out to you as necessary.

 - 7 days before the ceremony we will send you a confirmation with your minister’s name and contact information.